Burgenland: Symbols

 The arms were introduced in 1922 after the new province was created.
 They were composed from the arms of the two most important medieval noble families of the region, the counts of Nagymarton and Fraknó (Mattersdorf-Forchtenstein, eagle on the rock) and the counts of Németújvár (Güssing, three bars of red and white fur).

 The flag of the province shows two stripes of red and gold, the colours of the coat-of-arms.
 It was officially confirmed in 1971.

 Culture

 The cultural offerings are diverse and especially in the summer famous for the Seefestspiele Mörbisch and the Nova Rock Festival with numerous international rockbands.

 The permanent exhibition at Forchtenstein Castle shows an impressive collection of the dukes of Esterházy, at whose court at Esterházy Palace worked the world-famous musician Joseph Haydn, who composed from the Burgenland Croatian folk-song "V jutro rano se ja stanem" ("In the morning I rise up early") the melody of "Gott erhalte Franz den Kaiser" ("God save Franz the Emperor"), which became the melody of today's national anthem of Germany.
 There are also cultural events organized by the minorities such as Croatian or Hungarian folk evenings.

 The dialect spoken in Burgenland is called Hianzisch.

+People from Burgenland tend to be the butt of a joke cycle by people from other regions of Austria, similar to the German East Frisian jokes.
+These jokes portray people from Burgenland as dumb or slow on the uptake.